Video game graphics: Third-person perspective

 Third person refers to a graphical perspective rendered from a view that is some distance away (usually behind and slightly above) from the player's character.
 This viewpoint allows players to see a more strongly characterized avatar, and is most common in action and action-adventure games.
 This viewpoint poses some difficulties, however, in that when the player turns or stands with his back to a wall, the camera may jerk or end up in awkward positions.
 Developers have tried to alleviate this issue by implementing intelligent camera systems, or by giving the player control over the camera.
 There are three primary types of third-person camera systems: "fixed camera systems" in which the camera positions are set during the game creation; "tracking camera systems" in which the camera simply follows the player's character; and "interactive camera systems" that are under the player's control.

 Examples of games utilizing third-person perspective include Super Mario 64, the Tomb Raider series, the 3D installments of the Legend of Zelda series, and Crash Bandicoot.

 Other topics

 Stereo graphics

 Stereoscopic video games use stereoscopic technologies to create depth perception for the player by any form of stereo display.
-Such games should not to be confused with video games that use 3D computer graphics, which although they feature graphics on screen, do not give the illusion of depth beyond the screen.
+Such games are not to be confused with video games that use 3D computer graphics, which although they feature graphics on screen, do not give the illusion of depth beyond the screen.